leorejwan/DependencyInjectionDemo/README.md

 **Second commit (8040df835145bfa2c041b01d40e71e8292d3d5d8):**

-I added Interfaces to the utilitie classes and added that interfaces into the constructor of the BusinnessLogic class.
+I added Interfaces to the utilities classes and added that interfaces into the constructor of the BusinnessLogic class.
-In that way, when the BusinnessLogic class is initializes, it will automaticly reference to ths classes
+In that way, when the BusinnessLogic class is initializes, it will automatically reference to the classes

 **Third commit (6eb70bb8c703827911fef98a91da04375708d739):**